STAT545-UBC-hw-2018-19/hw04-JasmineLib/STAT545_hw04_JasmineLib.md

 - Historically, China has had a higher life expectancy than India.
 - We also see an interesting change in years 1952-1962, where China's life expectancy went up, then down, while India's increased (albeit, still remaining below that of China)

-We can compare China and Japan
+We can compare life expectancies in China and Japan

 ``` r
 filter_gapminder %>%